Lei1025/lei1025.github.io/drafts/2020-04-19-amazon-product-recommendation-system.md

 [Amazon Review Data (2018)](https://nijianmo.github.io/amazon/index.html)

-In my demo, I used `All Beauty - metadata` in Per-category data, since it is large enough for testing result and also small enough to run fast in my PC.
+In my demo, I used `All Beauty - metadata` in Pre-category data, since it is large enough for testing result and also small enough to run fast in my PC.

 # Code Explanation